 Ibanez Tubescreamer TS9

 Lots of midrange and very in your face sounding.
 Think SRV, Clapton, John Mayer.
-Sounds better with Strats and Teles.
+Sounds better with Strats and Teles to my ears.

 Marshall type sound with more “scooped” mids.
 Think Gary Moore, Dickey Betts, Warren Haynes.
-Works best with Humbuckers but you have to be careful to not use too much gain.
-Your tone can get thin quickly with this one.
-I hardly ever put the volume on the guitar at 10 when using this pedal.
+To me this pedal works best with humbuckers but it can also sound good with single coils but in both cases you have to be careful to not use too much gain.
+Your tone can get thin pretty quickly with this one.
+When using humbuckers I hardly ever put the volume on the guitar at 10 when using this pedal.
+Using single coils though it can sound fine.

 Maxon OD 808

 A blend of the OCD and the Ibanez while leaning more towards the Ibanez sound.
-This is the most versatile one and can sound good using many types of guitars.
+This is the most versatile one and can sound good using many types of guitars either with humbucking or single coil pickups.
 I’ve gotten great results with this one trying to get a Duane Allman, Warren Haynes, SRV, and Clapton type sounds.

 Maybe you don’t agree with what I said above.
 That’s ok.
 But you know what, I tested them out and I HAVE AN OPINION after hours and hours of testing and playing.